andystoica/fsjs-project-06/README.md

 node-scrapy
 ===========
 https://www.npmjs.com/package/node-scrapy
 This scraper module is fairly mature, being developed in 2014, still in active development with a fair share of updates, some quite recent.
 It is also reasonably popular with about 150+ downloads a month.
 I chose it because of it's simplicity, after trying a couple other scrapers.
 The syntax is very straightforward using CSS selector like and it returns the data already formatted for insertion into CSV so it was perfect for my project.
-It is also well documented cu plenty of examples and many options for customisation if necessary.
+It is also well documented with plenty of examples and many options for customisation if necessary.

 json2csv
 ========